 As a professional hair stylist, the most common confession I hear is, “I cut my own hair.”
-My mother has made this confession to me before, colleagues of mine (women who work in the beauty industry), and even my clients!
-That’s about as offensive as it gets.
+My mother has made this confession to me before, colleagues of mine (women who work in the beauty industry), and even my clients.

 Hearing what once felt like nails on a chalkboard has now become another talent show on the L train—it’s something I’ve learned to tune out.
 I’ve accepted that people are going to do it.
 In fact, Google has released their "Year in Search" trending data for 2020 and this specific how-to made the list.

-To be honest, I first cringed at the task of teaching you, dear reader, how to cut your own hair, because I fundamentally disagree that this is something a person should be doing themselves.
-(That’s why we hairstylists exist!)
-Then I realized the opportunity at hand.
-If this is something you're determined to do, it's only right that I equip you with a few pro tips, so you have a better chance at doing this right!
+To be honest, I first cringed at the task of teaching you, dear reader, how to cut your own hair, because I fundamentally disagree that this is something a person should be doing themselves (that’s why we hairstylists exist!)
+However, I understand that certain circumstances arise and sometimes, your scissors and your bathroom mirror are the best you've got.
+Then I realized the opportunity at hand; It's only right that I equip you with a few pro tips, so you have a better chance at doing this right!

 Use the right tools.